Merchant Account FAQ

 This team will be responsible to identify any carding attacks.
 If that occurs, then a member from the GiveSmart team will reach out to the merchant account owner to provide this update with any troubleshooting steps needed to resolve it.
 This team will also view periods of unexpected surges in processing.
 When this occurs there are occasions where the fees may be debited prior to the deposit being made (Events platform) due to the funding setup.

-Therefore, we recommend our customers to email our Support team to inform them of a surge after a long period of no activity, this way they are able escalate to CardConnect to prevent any risk delays and/or documentation requests (transaction details, monthly bank statements, etc).
+Therefore, we recommend our customers to email our Support team to inform them of a surge after a long period of no activity, this way they are able escalate to Fiserv to prevent any risk delays and/or documentation requests (transaction details, monthly bank statements, etc).

 If you have any other questions, please feel free to reach out to your GiveSmart representative!